Burst water main closes part of Auckland's Queen St, buses diverted

-Lower Queen St in downtown Auckland has been closed due to a burst water main, potentially throwing public transport into disarray.
+Lower Queen St in downtown Auckland has been closed due to a burst water main and the timing couldn't be worse as the city grapples with a drought.

+The ruptured pipe will potentially throw public transport into disarray, with buses and other traffic diverted.

 Council-controlled Watercare has shut off the road between Fort St and Customs St from about 10am and says it's likely to be closed all day.

+"At this stage we can't confirm whether or not this break is to do with the previous repair.

+"The water has been shut off, but no customers are without water."

-Auckland Transport warned traffic would be diverted all day and people should allow extra time to travel.
+Auckland Transport has warned traffic will be diverted all day and people should allow extra time to travel.
 Bus services are also affected.

 The 200m stretch of road approaches Britomart and is heavily used by buses.
 Auckland Transport said bus stops on Queen St between Victoria St and Customs St were affected.